Home > Air Suspension > Mercedes Air Suspension Strut Airbag Replacement DIY

 Remove the air line from the top air spring mount.

 Remove the air spring.
 Push down on the lower control arm to create enough room to pull out the old strut.
-Remember to remove the last nut from the top of the strut when ready for this step.
+When ready for this step, remember to remove the last nut from the top of the strut.

 Reinstall the new air suspension strut in reverse order.